BeAPI/log-wp-redirects/readme.md

 - Improved database schema management using WordPress's dbDelta() function
 - Added new filter `lwr_pre_insert_data` to modify data before database insertion
 - Increased field size for x_redirect_by from 100 to 255 characters
-- Added Composer support for easier installation in modern WordPress projects

 ### 1.0.1
 - Added new filter `lwr_should_log_redirect` to control which redirects are logged